Guide to the Vernon L. Smith Papers, 1938-2007 and undated

 Material derived in part from a revision to a previous paper concerning property rights.

 Primarily reprints of articles by others on various topics of interest to Smith, which largely parallels the rest of the series: experimental economics, game theory and strategic decision making, markets and price behavior.
 Boxes 1 and 2 are alphabetical files by author last name, respectivly A-N and N-W. Remaining files arranged as originally received.
+Box 174 includes additional unsorted writings by others acquired with the 2013 accession.

 These documents derive from Vernon L. Smith's lengthy teaching career at institutions such as Purdue University, Brown University, University of Massachusetts, and University of Arizona.
 The series is divided into two subseries: Courses and Departmental.
 The subseries Courses chiefly consists of assigned readings by Smith and others, course notes, transparencies, student experiments, and exam subjects.
 The subseries also includes student essays, class lists, and graduate advising information.
 The subseries Departmental chiefly consists of committee meetings concerning issues of honors candidates, fellowships, faculty, and promotion and tenure.
 The documents are roughly arranged chronologically.
+Box 175 includes unsorted materials acquired through the 2013 accession.

 |January 1, 1927||Born in Tucson, Arizona|